BryanTYTan/Hamming-Codes_Hash-funct/README.md

 Learning Hamming Codes &amp; Hash Functions

-## This is an unfinished code, i will get back to updating this eventually.
+## This is an unfinished code project, i will get back to updating this eventually.

 __Things needed to be done__
 - [x] String to binary conversion